kitspace/1clickBOM/README.md

 directory.
 Run `cake` with no arguments for help.
 The code can then be loaded as an unpacked extension in the developer mode in Chrome/Chromium settings.

-Unit and integration tests are written using the [QUnit framework][5].
+Unit and functional tests are written using the [QUnit framework][5].
 Tests can be run by opening a javascript console on the background page and executing the `Test()` function.